pyeventsourcing/eventsourcing/docs/topics/domain_old.rst

-The library has a domain entity class called :class:`~eventsourcing.domain.model.aggregate.BaseAggregateRoot` that can be useful in a domain driven design, especially where a single command can cause many events to be published.
+The library has a domain entity class called :class:`~eventsourcing.domain.model.aggregate.BaseAggregateRoot` that can be useful in a domain-driven design, especially where a single command can cause many events to be published.
 The :class:`~eventsourcing.domain.model.aggregate.BaseAggregateRoot` entity class extends :class:`~eventsourcing.domain.model.entity.TimestampedVersionedEntity`.
 Its method :func:`~eventsourcing.domain.model.aggregate.BaseAggregateRoot.__publish__` overrides